Last Updated: November 20th, 2023

 All terms that are defined in the Scope of Work shall have the same meaning in these STCs, unless they may be defined otherwise herein.

 Company offers various Services, some of which may be outlined in the Scope of Services, on an invoice, or in email communications between the Parties.
 Any and all duties performed by Company for Client shall be considered Services.

 Client may receive requests for approval for certain Services, which may also include projections and actual amounts for expenses associated with such Services.
 Upon Client’s approval of any such requests, any additional Services will be governed by these STC's, and considered as added to any applicable Scope of Work, Client will be billed for such approved Services and expenses accordingly, and they will be reflected on Client’s quarterly sales statement as applicable.
-Certain expenses, including but not limited to production of merchandise, packaging materials, freight shipping, and warehousing costs may include a built-in mark-up above Company’s actual cost.
+Certain expenses, including but not limited to production of Merchandise or other Client-approved products, packaging materials, freight shipping, and warehousing costs may include a built-in mark-up above Company’s actual cost.
 Any such mark-up is in consideration of Company’s additional efforts and internal costs that will be required to perform the Services related to the marked-up expenses.

 The Client understands that most shipping, packaging, and handling costs and fees for online orders are billed directly to the consumer, unless in some instances the fees to the consumer do not fully cover the costs, or if the Client decides to subsidize some or all of such costs, and in such cases the applicable direct to consumer shipping, packaging, and handling costs and fees will be billed to the Client.
 Further, the Client understands that shipping and handling costs and fees are subject to change incrementally on an ongoing basis.
 All Merchandise and products must be bagged and size-tagged for formal ingestion into the Company's warehouse systems.
 Merchandise and products received by the Company that are not bagged and tagged will be bagged and tagged by the Company and the applicable costs will be billed back to the Client accordingly.